Reef Check’s E-News

 Monitoring subtropical rocky reefs in South East Queensland

-Following the success of our flagship GBR project, Reef Check Australia's South East Queensland project was established in 2007 to monitor rocky reef sites between the Gold Coast, Brisbane area, and Sunshine Coast.
+Following the success of our flagship GBR project, Reef Check Australia's South East Queensland (SEQ) project was established in 2007 to monitor rocky reef sites between the Gold Coast, Brisbane area, and Sunshine Coast.
+In 2012, we expanded to include the fringing reefs of the Fraser Coast.

 Our enthusiastic volunteers continue to contribute their time and to make the most of this, we're seeking Adopt a Reef partners to provide the funding we need to formalise and strengthen the project.